HCESrl/it.hce.microframework/readme.md

 * `npm install`
 * Point your webserver to `public` folder
 * Set `public/css` and `public/js` as writable folders (create them if necessary)
+* Set `cache` as writable folder if you plan to use Blade as template engine

 ## Create a component
 * Create a folder under `components` named as you wish, for example `component`